RichardWatkins1/CV/README.md

 - Built multiple projects in various different languages throughout the Makers Academy course.
 - Managed deadlines and workflow using new tools and XP values.
 - As part of a team of 4 built Do-ocracy a website that allows large complicated projects to be managed and controlled by the members themselves in order to reduce bureaucracy through an open source approach. http://doocracy.herokuapp.com/.
+This project combined all the skills that were learnt during the course include Rails, Rspec and postgres.

 #### Communication